All Episodes

 Chris Matthews last night spent four hours parsing what John Kerry really meant.

-Um here he is last week discussing me.
+Here he is last week discussing me.

-Is Rush Limbaugh in a hole there trying to rationalize what seemed a pretty wise guy response the first time around.
+Is Rush Limbaugh in a hole there trying to rationalize what seemed a pretty wise guy response the first time around?

-And he's saying that the guy's off his meds, that's a phrase used in conversation as kind of a joke.
+When he's saying that the guy's off his meds, that's a phrase used in conversation.

-Are you all the meds?
+Are you off the meds?

-You don't usually say it about somebody who's seriously on meds who has uh Parkinson's disease below the belt.
+You don't usually say it about somebody who's seriously on meds who has Parkinson's disease below the belt.

 Yes.

-Now, four hours to parse John Kerry last night, they're on their ninth day of distorting and misrepresenting what I said in the whole Michael J. Fox flap uh during a segment called What Carrie Meant.
+They're on their ninth day of distorting and misrepresenting what I said in the whole Michael J. Fox flap during a segment called What Carey Meant.

 Oh, I don't know whether we can count on that or not.